KevinWMatthews/blog_jekyll/_drafts/function-pointers-in-c-typedef-syntax.md

 ```

 This creates a synonym (often called an alias) `CUSTOM_TYPE` that can be used in
-place of the traditional specifier `int`:
+place of the traditional type specifier `int`:
 ```c
 CUSTOM_TYPE the_meaning = 42;
 // is equivalent to